Intlo Srimathi Veedhilo Kumari

 Intlo Srimathi Veedhilo Kumari is a 2004 Telugu-language comedy film directed by K. Vasu.
 It stars Srikanth, Prabhu Deva and Aarti Chhabria.
-A remake of Priyadarshan's 2003 Hindi film Hungama, which itself borrowed its story from the director's Poochakkoru Mookkuthi (1984), Intlo Srimathi Veedhilo Kumari opened to mixed reviews in August 2004.
+A remake of Priyadarshan's 2003 Hindi film Hungama, which itself borrowed its story from the director's Poochakkoru Mookkuthi (1984).
+The same story was earlier adapted in Telugu as Gopal Rao Gari Ammayi in 1980 also directed by K. Vasu.
+The film opened to mixed reviews in August 2004.